BrianAtkinson93/C_Associative_Array/README.md

 * __Indirection Benefits:__ With pointers, you can have elements scattered in memory, which might be beneficial for certain memory management strategies.
 It also allows for elements to be shared or moved easily without copying data.

+---

+## Double Hashing

+Double hashing is a technique used to resolve collisions in hash tables, particularly within the context of open addressing schemes.

+#### How double hashing works:
+1. Initial Hash: when an element is inserted, a hash function (`hash1`) computes an initial index based on the element's key.

+2. Collision: If the calculated index is already occupied by a different element (a collision occurs), a second hash function (`hash2`) is used to calculate the step size for probing.

+3. Probing: The hash table is then probed at intervals determined by the second hash function (`hash2`).
+Specifically, the i-th probe position is calculated as `(hash1(key) + i * hash2(key)) % table_size`, where `i` ranges from 1 onwards until an empty slot is found or the table is deemed full.